85 Foods That Start With IThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Irish Colcannon can be healthy depending on how it’s made: recipes that are more cabbage forward and have less butter/potatoes can be quite nutritious and ok to eat on a regular basis.
 But if it’s much more potatoes + butter than cabbage, then you want to make sure to only eat it in moderation!

 Indian chutney is a condiment that originated from India.
-It can be spicy, savory, or sweet, depending on what you’re serving it with.
+This snack that starts with i can be spicy, savory, or sweet, depending on what you’re serving it with.
 Chutneys can be made from fruits, vegetables, and/or herbs.
 They are gluten-free and used to prove a balance to dishes or highlight a specific taste.

 Chutneys are a tasty, healthy, low calorie condiment option.
 They can reduce inflammation and aid in digestion.